 So basically, we have a forward proxy and a reverse proxy.

 The word “proxy” describes someone or something acting on behalf of someone else.
-In the computer world we are talking about one server acting on behalf of another server, it can be a client-server or a web server.
+In the computer world, we are talking about one server acting on behalf of another server, it can be a client-server or a web server.

 In one line, the difference between these two is that the proxy used by the client for any purpose is called as the forward proxy or just ‘proxy’.
-Whereas the proxy which is used by the servers for its own purpose is called reverse proxy.
+Whereas the proxy which is used by the servers for its own purpose is called a reverse proxy.

 The forward proxy retrieves data from another web site on behalf of the original requester.
 Why would anyone want to do that?
 Why would anyone retrieve data on someone else’s name?